 The Personal Interview After all written application and submitted materials are received, and assuming that the information received is consistent with Headwaters Academy’s standards, a personal interview is scheduled with the parents/guardians and the prospective student.
-Perspective students and families are generally notified within 48 hours of the interview whether the student will be offered admission or placed on the waiting list if the class is full.
+Prospective students and families are generally notified within 48 hours of the interview whether the student will be offered admission or placed on the waiting list if the class is full.

 If an applicant is qualified for admission, and we do not have a space available for him or her at that time, we may place the applicant on our qualified wait list.
 Applicants are not ranked.
 On a yearly basis, students who remain on the list will need to be re-interviewed by the Head of School and parents will need to reapply for financial aid.

 An Admission Committee, made up of faculty and administrators, will refer to this wait list to fill any openings that may occur between May and August.
 When a vacancy becomes available, the Admission Committee reviews all applicant files in the group.
 The Committee considers many variables including the dynamic and balance of the class in the Headwaters Academy learning environment, as well as priority for qualified siblings of currently enrolled students, or two qualified siblings applying to the school.

 Please note Headwaters Academy does not discriminate on the basis of race, color, religion, national or ethnic origin, or sexual orientation in the administration of its educational policies, scholarship and grant programs, and other school-administered programs.